Southern Missouri Cave and Cavern Tours

 [Please note: Marvel Cave has over 600 stairs and is not recommended for anyone with heart or lung conditions, bad backs, weak knees or ankles.]

 Crystal Caverns - Springfield

 Discover some extraordinary cave structures 40 minutes north of Branson.
 From impressive stalagmites and stalactites in the area known as The Cathedral, to the multi-colored flowstone formations dubbed Rainbow Falls to ancient Native American carvings and symbols, see every step of Crystal Cavern’s history and appreciate the distinctive subterranean beauty.
-Tours typically run 80 minutes, and happen in the morning.
+Tours typically run 80 minutes and happen in the morning time.
 If you want to check it out during your visit to Branson, contact Crystal Cave to confirm tour dates and times: 417-833-9599.